sdivcom-dotcom/pinger/README.md

    *-ports PORTS, --ports PORTS*

    Optionally, displays all open ports of the found devices IMPORTANT!!!
-For now to run this function you need to run through sudo
+For now to run this function you need to run it through sudo with -ports 2 flag You can scan all ports up to 11000 port without sudo and use -ports 1 flag.

    *-breaks BREAKS, --breaks BREAKS*